dpgaspar/Flask-AppBuilder/docs/quickfiles.rst

 Model Views with Files and Images
 =================================

-You can implement views with images or files embedded on the model's definition
+You can implement views with images or files embedded on the model's definition.
+You can do it using SQLAlchemy or MongoDB (MongoEngine).
+When using SQLAlchemy files and images are saved on the filesystem, on MongoDB on the db.

 Define your model (models.py)
 -----------------------------